 One of China's largest provinces, Yunnan is also one of China's most visited.
 The reason for this is many-fold.
-Yunnan has a wonderful climate, amazing natural landscapes, fantastic ancient villages, and approximately one third of China's ethnic minority groups.
+Yunnan has a wonderful climate, amazing natural landscapes, fantastic ancient villages, approximately one third of China's ethnic minority groups and many other attractions.
 These are just a few of the reasons visitors to Yunnan often find themselves coming back.

 Another destination not to be missed is Dali Ancient City.
 Located 13 kilometers away from Dali City, is Dali Ancient City.
 Most of the city's buildings were built during the Ming (1368-1644) and Qing (1644-1911) Dynasties and have remained relatively untouched.
 Located on a fertile plateau nestled between the Cangshan Mountains and Erhai Lake, the ancient city has been attracting visitors for centuries.
 The architecture of Dali Ancient City is built in the traditional Bai ethnic minority style and gives the city a very distinct feel.
 Located 1 kilometer northwest of Dali Ancient City are three ancient pagodas.
 The three Tang Dynasty (618-907) pagodas were built forming a symmetrical triangle, which is unique in China.
 These three beautiful pagodas can be seen from many parts of Dali Ancient Town and should not be missed by visitors to Dali Ancient town.

 If you intend to see wildlife and experience the tropical charm within Dali, visit Xishuangbana, which has a reputation of "the Kingdom of Plants".